 Since experiencing a heart attack and a second heart catheterization, Campbell-Days said it is better to adopt healthy behaviors sooner rather than later.
 A 30-year smoker who quit in 2000, Campbell-Days knows that smoking contributed to her poor heart health.

 “I encourage women to never start smoking, and if you do, quit now.
 Trust me when I say that the choice you make, good or bad, will eventually catch up with you.”

 Campbell-Days also participates in the WakeMed Cardiac Rehab program, which is available at WakeMed Cary Hospital Outpatient Rehabilitation at the Kraft Family YMCA (919-350-1875) and Healthworks on the WakeMed Raleigh Campus (919-350-8602).

-Dr. Sahar Amery, a cardiologist with WakeMed Physician Practices – Raleigh Cardiology, highly reccomends the DASH diet and also advises to get your blood pressure checked regularly, get regular exercise, reduce stress and quit smoking.
+WakeMed cardiologists highly recommend the DASH diet and also advise to get your blood pressure checked regularly, get regular exercise, reduce stress and quit smoking.